aajonusnet/aajonusnet/md/QNA/Q&A Of November 27, 2005.md

 Q: Is that like a permanent life condition?
 Is he big like that?

-A: no, you can see I'm not big anymore .
+A: No, you can see I'm not big anymore .
 I still am a little bit more testy.
 I'm usually able to handle the confrontation with somebody.

 A: With a little bit more...with a little bit more grace than I did